TobyHFerguson/CDSW-Demos/hail-genetics-tutorial/README.md

 <b>Use Case</b>: Genetics

 <b>Steps</b>:<br>
+1. Go to Project > Settings > Environment > Spark Configuration: hail-genetics-tutorial/spark-defaults.conf
-1. Open a CDSW terminal and run setup.sh <br>
+2. Open a CDSW terminal and run setup.sh <br>
-2. Create a Python Session and run tutorial.py <br>
+3. Create a Python Session and run tutorial.py <br>
-5. When finished, run cleanup.sh in the terminal<br>
+4. When finished, run cleanup.sh in the terminal<br>

 <b>Recommended Session Sizes</b>:

 <b>Estimated Runtime</b>:

 <b>Notes</b>:<br>
-1. HAIL requires java version 8. <br>
+1. HAIL requires java version 8.
+If you are running multiple versions on java on your system, you can set the Project Setting's Environmental Varaiables for JAVA_HOME, PATH, etc.<br>

 <b>Recommended Jobs/Pipeline</b>:
 None